When should you consider repairing your home's foundation?

 Get in touch with your insurance company before undergoing renovations to find out if you're covered.
 They're likely to ask you for quotes from contractors to properly assess the value of the renovation.
 You can contact us to get this information!

-Your insurance company offer you contractors they have agreements with to get the work done.
+Your insurance company offers you contractors with whom they have agreements with to get the work done.
 However, you have to remember that if the insurance company is to pay for all the work, they will not want to opt for a high-end service but rather look to save costs overall.
 This could leave you short-changed in regards to the resulting work quality.
 Always ask your insurer for the option that allows you to compare with outside contractors - which we can find for you.
 You'll have nothing to lose as our services are free of charge!

 For more information on water infiltration renovations, visit our disaster renovation page.

 Due to water infiltration, mold may have formed in the tight spaces between your concrete foundation and your walls, or between the flooring and concrete slab.
 Removing infected elements and decontaminating the concrete must be done before renovating and refurbishing your space.
 Without decontamination, mildew and other contaminants will remain present and can attack new materials.
-They can also affect your immune system a if you're exposed to them too frequently and breathe in the contaminated air.
+They can also affect your immune system if you're exposed to them too frequently and breathe in the contaminated air.

 For more details on decontamination, take a look at our decontamination and mold removal page.